Report: Head Start in Indiana needs more funds for equal opportunity

-INDIANAPOLIS (WISH) — The National Institute for Early Education Research released a new nationwide report focused on the state of Head Start and Early Head Start for children.
+INDIANAPOLIS (WISH) — The National Institute for Early Education Research released a new nationwide report that focused on Indiana’s Head Start and Early Head Start programs for children.

-More specifically, they looked at equity and disparity gaps and based on Indiana’s individual stats inside the report, the institute feels more funds are needed for equal opportunity with early start programming.
+More specifically, the report examines equity and disparity gaps and, based on Indiana’s individual stats inside the report, the institute feels more funds are needed for equal opportunity with early start programming.

-Head Start is for children ages 3 to 5, while Early Head Start serves pregnant women and families with children under the age of 3.
+Head Start is for ages 3 to 5, while Early Head Start serves pregnant women and families with children younger than 3.

-“If most of the eligible children for Head Start programs are not receiving the service, than we’re missing a big opportunity to create a more level playing field right at the beginning of kindergarten when public schools take over responsibility,” said Dr. W. Steven Barnett with the institute.
+“If most of the eligible children for Head Start programs are not receiving the service, than we’re missing a big opportunity to create a more level playing field right at the beginning of kindergarten when public schools take over responsibility,” said the institute’s senior co-director W. Steven Barnett, who has a Ph.D. in economics.

-Enrollment started to go back up in 2021-2022, but hasn’t touched pre-pandemic numbers.
+For 2020-2021, 257,000 fewer children have attended Head Start nationwide.
+Enrollment started to go back up in 2021-2022 but hasn’t touched prepandemic numbers.
 Federal funding remained stable during the pandemic and even during inflation fluctuations.

 “Inequalities by race and ethnicity were found nationally and by most states.
-One particularly concerning finding is that headstart funding per child and observed instructional quality were lower in states with a higher percentage of Black children enrolled in head start, in states with a higher percentage of Black children in the state and in states with a higher percentage of Black teachers in Head Start,” said Dr. Allison Friedman-Krauss with the institute.
+One particularly concerning finding is that headstart funding per child and observed instructional quality were lower in states with a higher percentage of Black children enrolled in head start, in states with a higher percentage of Black children in the state and in states with a higher percentage of Black teachers in Head Start,” said the institute’s Dr. Allison Friedman-Krauss, an assistant research professor with a Ph.D. in development psychology.

 Specific data comparisons on estimated enrollment by race and ethnicity in Indiana include: